The Red List of Trains in Japan

 History

-The 1070 series was converted from Keikyu 600 series, which was introduced to Limited Express services on Keikyu Main and Kurihama Lines in 1956.
+The 1070 series was converted from Keikyu 600 series, which was introduced to Limited Express services on the Keikyu Main and Kurihama Lines in 1956.
 It was initially called Keikyu 700 series, but renumbered to 600 series in 1966, making them extremely confusing.
 The Keikyu 600 series was initially formed of two coaches, but later rearranged to four coaches, refurbished with air-conditioners and used until 1986.

 Current Operations & Future Prospects

-A statically-displayed 600 series of Keikyu.
+A statically-displayed Keikyu 600 series.

 ←The List of Other Railways